Roy Bobbitt, LISW-S

 I. Uses and Disclosures for Treatment, Payment, and Health Care Operations

-· “PHI” refers to information in your health record that could identify you.
+· “Protected health information” (PHI) refers to information in your health record that could identify you.

 · “Use” applies only to activities within our practice group, such as sharing, employing, applying, utilizing, examining, and analyzing information that identifies you.

 · “Disclosure” applies to activities outside of our practice group, such as releasing, transferring, or providing access to information about you to other parties.

 We may use or disclose PHI for purposes outside of treatment, payment, and health care operations when your appropriate authorization is obtained.
 An “authorization”is written permission above and beyond the general consent that permits only specific disclosures.
 In those instances when we are asked for information for purposes outside of treatment, payment and health care operations, we will obtain an authorization from you before releasing this information, including uses and disclosures of PHI for marketing purposes, and disclosures that constitute a sale of PHI.
 Examples of disclosures requiring an authorization include disclosures to your partner, your spouse, your children and your legal counsel.
 Any disclosure involving psychotherapy notes, if any of us maintain them, will require your signed authorization, unless we are otherwise allowed or required by law to release them.
 You may revoke an authorization for future disclosures, but this will not be effective for past disclosures which you have authorized.